 Have more picnics

 We need to be out in the sunshine whenever possible to breathe fresh air and enjoy nature.
-Continue to order takeout to support local restaurants and grocery stores, but instead of eating inside, think about taking your food outside.
+Continue to support local restaurants and grocery stores and eat your food outside if you can.
 Enjoy a picnic in a park or other nature spot so you can socialize and social distance at the same time.

-As much as we would like things to be the way they were, it’s hard to predict what the future of travel will be.
-For all we know, it may not be the way we’ve experienced previously.
+As much as we would like things to be the way they were, it’s hard to predict what the future of travel will be going forward.
+For all we know, it may never be the way we’ve experienced previously.
 Let’s hope that’s not true.
-We all want to get back to watching a ball game in a stadium, enjoying a concert, seeing a show, and having big family gatherings.
-But, unlike those who think their freedom is being taken away, we as Baby Boomers are not expendable.
+We all want to get back to watching a ball game in a crowded stadium, enjoying a concert, seeing a show, and having big family gatherings.